Shannon Birchard: Women's

 After failing to win a third provincial junior title, Birchard played in her first women's provincial championship (the Manitoba Scotties) in 2014 with Nicole Sigvaldason, Kelsey Boettcher and Megan Sigvaldason.
 The team finished the tournament with a 1–6 record.

 Birchard returned to the Manitoba Scotties in 2016 with her 2013 junior team.
 There, she found more success, making the playoffs after posting a 6–1 record.
 In the playoffs she beat Cathy Overton-Clapham, but then lost in the semifinal to Kerri Einarson.

 Her team played in the 2017 Manitoba Scotties Tournament of Hearts, again making the playoffs after winning a tiebreaker game after a 4–3 record.
-However, she would lose to Darcy Robertson in their only playoff game.
+However, she lost to Darcy Robertson in their only playoff game.
 Birchard won the Manitoba Mixed doubles title that year and played in the 2017 Canadian Mixed Doubles Curling Championship with partner Jason Gunnlaugson.
 They went 5–2 after group play, but were eliminated in the round of 12 against Marliese Kasner and Dustin Kalthoff.

 Birchard and her team began the 2017–18 season by winning the 2017 Colonial Square Ladies Classic, after beating defending Olympic champion Jennifer Jones in the final.
 She played vice for Jones on Team Manitoba at the 2018 Scotties Tournament of Hearts, with Jones' regular vice Kaitlyn Lawes absent in preparation for the mixed doubles tournament of the 2018 Winter Olympics.
-They would go on to win the Scotties after defeating fellow Manitoban, Kerri Einarson in the final.
+They went on to win the Scotties after defeating fellow Manitoban, Kerri Einarson in the final.
 After the win Birchard said that "It's pretty unbelievable.
 I don't even have words right now, I'm speechless.
 I'm so overjoyed and so happy that they chose me to come along.
 This has been a dream of mine for a really long time."
 With Lawes returning to the team following the Olympics, Birchard became the alternate for Team Canada at the 2018 World Women's Curling Championship.
 In their matches against the Czech and Italian teams, Birchard had a chance to play in the second half, replacing Lawes and Jill Officer in each of their games well under control.
 She had a chance to play a full game, replacing Officer in their match against Japan.
 The team went undefeated through the whole tournament, winning the extra-end final against the reigning Olympic champions, Team Hasselborg of Sweden.